-- Earn a minimum cumulative 3.0 GPA - Meet Basic Skills Testing Requirement: - SAT Minimum Combined Score, for tests completed prior to March 1, 2016, 1500: at least 500 per section in Critical Reading, Math, and Writing.
-For tests completed March 2016 or later, 81: at least 27 in Reading, 26 in Mathematics, and 28 in Writing and Language - ACT Minimum Combined Score of 23: Scoring 22 on English/Writing and 21 on Math also applies - $\,\circ\,$ PAPA Composite Score of 633: Qualifying score per section of 220 each in Reading and Writing also applies Effective immediately and retroactively, the PAPA and Core Academic Basic Skills passing score is:
+- Earn a minimum cumulative 3.0 GPA - NOTE: Due to COVID restrictions, Fall 2021 applications for enrollment are standardized test (SAT/ACT) optional.
+Meet Basic Skills Testing Requirement: - SAT Minimum Combined Score, for tests completed prior to March 1, 2016, 1500: at least 500 per section in Critical Reading, Math, and Writing.
+For tests completed March 2016 or later, 81: at least 27 in Reading, 26 in Mathematics, and 28 in Writing and Language. - ACT Minimum Combined Score of 23: Scoring 22 on English/Writing and 21 on Math also applies - NOTE: COVID Restrictions will govern availability and process regarding the PAPA testing:

+PAPA Composite Score of 633: Qualifying score per section of 220 each in Reading and Writing also applies Effective immediately and retroactively, the PAPA and Core Academic Basic Skills passing score is: